NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/dynamic-needle-tracking/README.md

 A current challenge is that I need to simulate an MRI machine.
 At minimum I need to generate custom slices of a time-variant volume that includes the moving needle.
 This could be achieved by resectioning real scans, or by simulating the needle susceptability artifact<sup>3</sup>.

+Probably worthwhile to explore different needle models.
+I've previously worked with a modified version of the kinematic bicycle model that incorporates dynamic behavior, but a finite element approach could also accurately model needle deflection<sup>4</sup>.

 <!--Illustrations: Add pictures and links to videos that demonstrate what has been accomplished.-->

 # Background and References